smashse/iac-public/IAC/LXD/README.md

 Port to bind LXD to [default=8443]: 8443
 Trust password for new clients:
 Again:
-Would you like stale cached images to be updated automatically? (yes/no) [default=yes]: yes Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]: yes
+Would you like stale cached images to be updated automatically? (yes/no) [default=yes] yes Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]: yes
 ```